Jason Richwine: Career

 After obtaining his Ph.D. from Harvard, Richwine worked briefly at the American Enterprise Institute; while there, he wrote a book review for The American Conservative criticizing Richard E. Nisbett's book Intelligence and How to Get It.
-In 2010, he wrote two pieces about immigration and crime for the online magazine AlternativeRight.com in response to a Ron Unz essay covering the same topic in The American Conservative.
+In 2010, as the online magazine AlternativeRight.com was first starting up, he wrote two pieces about immigration and crime for it in response to a Ron Unz essay covering the same topic in The American Conservative.

 He later joined The Heritage Foundation, where he co-authored a study on the costs of illegal immigration.
 Following the study's release, Dylan Matthews, a reporter for The Washington Post found Richwine's dissertation and wrote a blog post about it on May 8, 2013.
-Richwine argued that Hispanics and blacks are intellectually inferior to whites and have trouble assimilating because of a supposed genetic predisposition to lower IQ.
+Richwine argued that Hispanics and blacks have a lower average IQ than whites, partially for genetic reasons, and that they have trouble assimilating as a result.
 Richwine resigned from the Foundation on May 10, 2013.

 As of 2017, Richwine had contributed on occasion to National Review.
 He continued his controversial research, and published an article in the American Affairs, titled "Low-Skill Immigration: A Case for Restriction".

 Richwine joined The Heritage Foundation in 2009 after he receiving his PhD in public policy from Harvard University.
 In his thesis, titled, "IQ and Immigration Policy" he wrote:

 "No one knows whether Hispanics will ever reach IQ parity with whites, but the prediction that new Hispanic immigrants will have low-IQ children and grandchildren is difficult to argue against.

 "the totality of the evidence suggests a genetic component to group differences in IQ, but the extent of its impact is hard to determine.

 "The statistical construct known as IQ can reliably estimate general mental ability, or intelligence.
 The average IQ of immigrants in the United States is substantially lower than that of the white native population, and the difference is likely to persist over several generations.
 The consequences are a lack of socioeconomic assimilation among low-IQ immigrant groups, more underclass behavior, less social trust, and an increase in the proportion of unskilled workers in the American labor market."

-In a later work for The Heritage Foundation released in 2013, Richwine and co-author with Robert Rector wrote that the immigration reform bill then being weighed in the U.S. Senate would cost the government $5.3 trillion.
+In a later work for The Heritage Foundation released in 2013, Richwine and co-author Robert Rector wrote that the immigration reform bill then being weighed in the U.S. Senate would cost the government $5.3 trillion.

 On May 6, 2013, Dylan Matthews wrote for The Washington Post that, "The study represents the most notable attack on the reform effort to date from a conservative group ...
 So does the Heritage estimate hold up?
 Not really.
 They make a lot of curious methodological choices that cumulatively throw the study into question.
 It's likely that immigrants would pay a lot more in taxes, and need a lot less in benefits, than Heritage assumes, and that other benefits would outweigh what costs remain."

-During the lame duck period of the Trump administration, Trump appointed Richwine to the National Institute of Standards and Technology.
+During the lame duck period of the Trump administration, Trump appointed Richwine deputy director of the National Institute of Standards and Technology.